 Enterprise Architect supports importing UML models from MDZIP files generated by MagicDraw 17.0.1 and above.

-Select your target Package in the Project Browser, then use one of the methods outlined here to open the 'Import Model from XMI' dialog.
+Select your target Package in the Browser window, then use one of the methods outlined here to open the 'Import Model from XML' dialog.